 The measuring of the intra-ocular pressure and examination of the optic nerve for damage are essential, but also very important is the visual field examination that clearly indicates the blind areas in grey and black.
-Sometimes more specialized equipment like Ocular Coherence Tomography ( OCT ) and the Heidelberg Retinal Tomograph ( HRT ) is utilized to help in the diagnosis.
+Sometimes more specialised equipment like Ocular Coherence Tomography (OCT) and the Heidelberg Retinal Tomograph (HRT) is utilised to help in the diagnosis.

-Glaucoma Treatment is very effective, and involves the lowering of the pressure inside the eye with eye drops.
-In instances where this is ineffective in preventing further visual loss, laser treatment and surgery is utilized.
+Glaucoma treatment is very effective, and involves the lowering of the pressure inside the eye with eye drops.
+In instances where this is ineffective in preventing further visual loss, laser treatment and surgery is utilised.